elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 ### Changed

-- **New additions to the Kubernetes cluster status Grafana dashboard** <br/> It now shows information about resource requests and limits per node, and resource usage vs request per pod.
+- **New additions to the Kubernetes cluster status Grafana dashboard** <br/> It now shows information about resource requests and limits per node, and resource usage vs request per Pod.

 ## v0.24.1